 First, we asked these CSR managers if they think they have a clear CSR strategy.

 60% of them said they believe they have a clearly defined CSR or giving back strategy.
 And the rest all said they at least do some type of “here and there” volunteering or donating.

-Then we asked the question that no one ever wants to answer… honestly that is.
+Then we asked the question that is quite difficult to answer...

 Why do you do it?

-But for most non Fortune 500, for profit companies, who don’t have endless amounts of money and resources to expend, it can’t be the only reason.
+For most non Fortune 500, for profit companies, who don’t have endless amounts of money and resources to expend, your social mission can’t be the only goal.

-After hearing the passionate descriptions of the social impact each company is driving with their CSR, I pried in deeper and finally learned more about the business goals behind each company’s CSR programs.
+After hearing the passionate descriptions of the social impact each company is driving with their CSR, we pried in deeper and finally learned more about another (lofty) goal most businesses are setting in relation to their CSR programs.

-75% of businesses admitted they were doing CSR for their reputation.
+75% of businesses admitted they were doing CSR partly for their reputation.

 To look good in the community.
 Like Beyonce in this GIF 💁♀️

 To make people love their brand.
 Both with employees, and customers.